 Here I go, talking about sex on the blog again.
 If you told 16-year-old me that when I was—ahem—a bit older, I’d be writing and talking about sex in such a public forum, I’d of thought you lost your mind.

-But it’s a topic that needs talking about, and healing, and restoration.
+But it’s a topic that needs talking about, and healing, and restoration – in case one would need something more than Riley Reid videos as a tutorial.
 So here I am.

 And in full disclosure: I received a free advance review copy in exchange for my honest review, and can give 1 copy away to a reader!